LooDaHu/ARORA_General_-Introduction/Welcome file.md

 A[Retrofit2Client]  --by Gson--> C{models/classes}
 C{models/classes} --is used by--> D((Other Part))
 ```
-According to the above figure,
+According to the above figure, it shows why we should have those